Model projective twists and generalised lantern relations: Model projective twists

-We define an element of $\Symp_{ct}(T^*\CPtwo)$, following the instructions of Section \ref{construction}.
-Using the techniques of Section \ref{spectral}, we compute the Floer cohomology of two vanishing thimbles, one of which acted upon by a power $\varphi^k$.
+Using the techniques of Section \ref{spectral}, we then compute the Floer cohomology of two vanishing thimbles, one of which acted upon by a power $\varphi^k$.
 We find that the rank of the Floer cohomology is given by $2k$, which implies that $\varphi$ has infinite order in $\Symp_{ct}(T^*\CPtwo)$.
-Comparing our outcome with results of \cite{frauenschlenk} and predictions from wrapped Floer cohomology computations, we make the following conjecture.
+Comparing this outcome with results of \cite{frauenschlenk} and predictions from wrapped Floer cohomology computations, we conjecture the following.

 \begin{conj} The symplectomorphism $\varphi$ is isotopic to the $\CPtwo$-twist. \end{conj}